tarekmahmouduix/Flux/README.md

-# Tariq's Roblox UI Framework
+# Flux

-Tariq's Framework is a **utility-first** framework designed to simplify and accelerate the process of building UI elements in Roblox.
+Flux is a **utility-first** framework designed to simplify and accelerate the process of building UI elements in Roblox.
 Inspired by utility-first CSS frameworks like Tailwind CSS, this framework provides a set of predefined utility classes to style your Roblox GUIs efficiently.

 ⚠️ **Note:** This framework is in its prototype phase, with limited features.
 Stay tuned for more updates!